 Britannia is a good option for homeowners in the South West of England who require flexible financing.
 The company’s products are wide-ranging and high-quality, yet cheaper than companies like Everest.

 There are many factors that affect the total cost of double glazing windows, including the company you choose to do the installation, the style of window, the frame material, the colour and finish and the size of your windows.
-However, as a general estimate, you can expect to pay anywhere from £160 to £625 or more for a standard casement uPVC window.
+However, as a general estimate, you can expect to pay anywhere from £525 to £670 for a standard casement uPVC window.

 Adding an additional layer of glass to an existing window is known as secondary glazing.
 A thin frame is installed on the interior of your current window, allowing for a gap between the old pane and the new.
 Although secondary glazing does offer insulating properties, generally it isn’t considered to be as effective as double glazing at keeping your home warm.

-The lifespan of double glazing windows depends on the material they’re made of and how well they’re looked after. uPVC windows tend to last around 20-25 years, aluminium around 45 years and timber up to 50 years or more, according to Everest.
+The lifespan of double glazing windows depends on the material they’re made of and how well they’re looked after. uPVC windows tend to last around 20 to 25 years, aluminium around 45 years and timber up to 50 years or more.

 The advantages of double glazing windows far outweigh the disadvantages; however, there are a couple of points to consider: